-How To Refinance FHA To Conventional Loan: A Guide
+Should You Refinance FHA To Conventional Loan?
+A Guide

-If your first mortgage was an FHA loan, and you’re tired of paying FHA mortgage insurance premiums, you might be a good candidate to refinance an FHA to a conventional loan.
-Some homeowners save quite a bit with this refinance, especially if they can get a conventional loan with no mortgage insurance.
+If your first mortgage was an FHA loan, and you’re tired of paying FHA mortgage insurance premiums, you may be a good candidate to refinance an FHA loan to a conventional loan.
+Some homeowners save a substantial amount of money with this refinance, especially if they can switch to a conventional loan and drop mortgage insurance.

-Can You Refinance A FHA Loan To A Conventional Loan?
+Can You Refinance An FHA Loan To A Conventional Loan?

-Many borrowers choose to refinance an FHA loan to conventional to eliminate the required mortgage insurance on FHA loans.
-Borrowers who chose an FHA loan when they bought their home usually do so because they have a lower credit score, higher debt-to-income ratio, or insufficient funds for a 5% down payment.
+Many borrowers refinance an FHA loan to conventional to eliminate the required mortgage insurance on FHA loans.
+Borrowers who went with an FHA loan when they bought their home usually picked it because they have a lower credit score, higher debt-to-income ratio (DTI) or plan on making a smaller down payment.

-How Soon Can I Refinance FHA Loan To Conventional Loan?
+How Soon Can I Refinance An FHA Loan To A Conventional Loan?

-What Are The Requirements To Refinance To A Conventional Loan?
+Requirements To Refinance From An FHA Loan To Conventional

-You must meet the conventional loan requirements to take advantage of an FHA to conventional refinance.
-However, they aren’t as challenging to meet as most people assume.
+You must meet conventional loan requirements to take advantage of an FHA to conventional refinance.
+Fortunately, the requirements aren’t as challenging to meet as many borrowers assume.

 Here’s what’s required:

-- 620 minimum credit score: Check your credit score to ensure you have at least a 620 to qualify for a conventional loan.
-But, the higher your credit score, the better terms you’ll get when refinancing.
+- 620 minimum credit score: Check your credit score.
+You need at least a 620 credit score to qualify for a conventional loan.
+The higher your credit score, the better terms you’ll get when refinancing.

-- 43% or lower debt-to-income ratio (DTI): Your debt-to-income ratio measures your monthly debts to your gross monthly income.
-Conventional loans allow a DTI of up to 43%, but like your credit score, the better your DTI is, the better terms you’ll get.
+- 50% or lower debt-to-income ratio (DTI): Your debt-to-income ratio measures your monthly debts against your gross monthly income.
+Conventional loans allow a DTI of up to 50%.
+And like your credit score, the better your DTI is, the better terms you’ll get.

-- 3% – 5% home equity: The more equity you have, the better.
-You earn equity when your home appreciates and when you make your regular monthly mortgage payments.
+- 3% – 5% home equity: The more home equity you have, the better.
+You earn equity when your home’s value increases and when you make your regular monthly mortgage payments.
 You may qualify for a conventional loan with at least 3% – 5% equity.

-- Proof of home’s value: You’ll pay for a new appraisal when refinancing FHA to conventional.
-Lenders must have evidence of the home’s value to ensure you have at least 3% – 5% equity in the house.
+- Proof of home’s value: You pay for a new appraisal when you refinance an FHA to conventional.
+Lenders must have proof of the home’s value to ensure there is at least 3% – 5% equity in the house.

-- No other outstanding liens: Your title must not show any other outstanding property liens, such as unpaid taxes, mechanic’s liens or other mortgage loans.
-However, there is an exception if you have a second mortgage and the lender is willing to subordinate the debt to the new conventional loan.
+- No other outstanding liens: Your title must not show any other outstanding property liens, such as unpaid taxes, judgments, mechanic’s liens or other mortgage loans.
+However, an exception can be made if the lender for a second mortgage agrees to subordinate the debt to the new conventional loan.

 Refinancing from FHA to conventional isn’t for everyone, but here are the most common reasons borrowers consider it.